cypress-io/cypress-documentation/source/api/plugins/before-spec-api.md

 The `before:spec` event fires before a spec file is run.

-The event timing is different depending on if Cypress is run via `cypress run` (run mode) or `cypress open` (interactive mode).
+The event timing is different depending on if Cypress is run via `cypress run` or `cypress open`.

-In run mode, the event is fired as soon as possible when a spec is about to be run.
+- During `cypress run`, the event is fired as soon as possible when a spec is about to run.

-In interactive mode, since there is not a discreet before or after to a spec running, the event is fired once before the browser is launched for a spec.
+- During `cypress open`, since there is not a discreet before or after to a spec running, the event is fired once before the browser is launched for a spec.

 # Syntax